 The Role of The Kasanka Trust

-The Kasanka Trust is a non-profit charitable institution responsible for the Park management, community development and tourism of Kasanka National Park, Lavushi Manda National Park and Shoebill Island Camp in the Bangweulu Wetlands.
+The Kasanka Trust is a non-profit charitable institution responsible for the Park management, community development and tourism of Kasanka National Park and Lavushi Manda National Park.

-With your help, we aim to help Kasanka, Lavushi and Shoebill Island in the following ways:
+With your help, we aim to help Kasanka and Lavushi in the following ways:

 Protect and Preserve

 Protect wildlife within the national parks and preserve their flora and fauna

 Maintain and Rebuild